ABOUT THE EDITOR OF PDRBoston.org, JOHN SPRITZLER

 In 1988 I decided I didn't want to be a high school math teacher anymore and entered the doctoral program in biostatistics at the Harvard School of Public Health.
 I earned my degree in 1992 and worked at that school for 20 years doing design and analysis of AIDS clinical trials, retiring in 2012 as a Senior Research Scientist.
+(My scientific journal articles are listed here.)
 I was an activist at the Harvard School of Public health, as I discuss here.

 In 1991 I ran into Dave Stratman, a neighbor of mine in Jamaica Plain and also an acquaintance of mine.
 Dave, like myself, was a former member of the PWP, and he had been very active with black and white parents in a group called Better Education Together that was building black-white unity against the ruling class's effort to create a race war in Boston with the busing issue.
 David had just written a book, and this book changed my life, as I write about in a memorial to Dave (he died in 2014) here.